robtweed/qewd-conduit/IRIS-linux.md

 quite large numbers of concurrent client users.

+## Install the correct QEWD *package.json* file

+If you look in the *qewd-conduit* installation folder, you'll find two versions of the *package.json* file:

+        ~/qewd-conduit
+              |
+              |- package.json
+              |
+              |- package.json.non-windows

+Delete the *package.json* file and rename *package.json.non-windows* to *package.json*

 ## Install QEWD

 Everything is now ready for use, but first we must install QEWD and its dependencies.
 This step only needs doing once.

-In a Windows Command Prompt window, type the following:
+In a Terminal / Shell process, type the following:

-        cd C:\qewd-conduit
+        cd ~/qewd-conduit

         npm install

-You'll see it installing QEWD, and in the QEWD Installation folder (*c:\qewd-conduit*), you'll see a sub-folder named *node_modules* and a file named *package-lock.json* appear, eg your top-level folder structure should now include:
+You'll see it installing QEWD, and in the QEWD Installation folder (*~/qewd-conduit*), you'll see a sub-folder named *node_modules* and a file named *package-lock.json* appear, eg your top-level folder structure should now include:

-        C:\qewd-conduit
+        ~/qewd-conduit
             |
             |_ apis
             |